Real Life with Diabetes: When Every Number Feels Like a Grade

 Charlie’s last A1C came back at 8.5 percent.
 That’s an increase since his last check-up at which he was at 7.5 percent.
 And his weight is exactly the same as it was when he started going to the gym.

 “My A1C went up?”
 Charlie thought to himself, immediately frustrated considering all the effort he’s put into improving his health lately.
 “Ugh!
 I hate diabetes.”

 Then he took a deep breath.
 And then another.
 And…one more deep breath after that.

 “Okay.
 Ugh…so if my A1C is up that means…my blood sugar is running higher on average than it was before,” Charlie thinks to himself.
 “And that means…I’m not getting enough insulin even though I’m trying to eat less junk food, and I’m exercising more!”

 “….but I’ve been really afraid of low blood sugars during my workouts so I’ve been eating carbs beforehand.
 But then, I guess I have been high a lot after my workouts…so maybe my workout doesn’t actually drop my blood sugar like I’m afraid it will?
 Okay, next time I won’t do the extra carbs, and I’ll see what happens…and I’ll check my blood sugar halfway through my workout in case I am low!”

-“This is so annoying!”
+“Ugh…this is so annoying!”
 Charlie groans.
-“But I’ve got to keep experimenting and adjusting because I want to make exercise and eating healthier a real part of my life.
+“But I’ve gotta keep experimenting and adjusting because I want to make exercise and eating healthier a real part of my life.
 And I really want my A1C lower.
 I can do this.
 Be patient.”